lateef-taiwo/Deploy-Web-Solution-with-Wordpress-on-AWS/README.md

 # Deploy-Web-Solution-with-Wordpress-on-AWS
-This repository explains the steps involved in  preparing storage infrastructure on two Linux servers and implementinga basic web solution using WordPress.
+This repository explains the steps involved in  preparing storage infrastructure on two Linux servers and implementing a basic web solution using WordPress.

 You will gain practical experience that demonstrates `three-tier architecture` while also making sure that the Linux servers' storage disks are properly partitioned and maintained using tools like `gdisk` and `LVM`, respectively.